samirsahoo007/system-design-primer/solutions/system_design/bloom_filter/README.md

 So, what’s the solution?

-The solution is we can’t support Remove operation in this simple bloom filters.
-But if we really need to have a Removal functionality we can use a variation of the bloom filter known as ‘Counting bloom filter’.
+**The solution is we *can't support Remove* operation in this simple bloom filters**.
+But if we really need to have a Removal functionality we can use a variation of the bloom filter known as *Counting bloom filter*.
 The idea is simple.
 Instead of storing a single bit of values, we will store an integer value and our bit vector will then be an integer vector.
 This will increase the size and costs more space to gives us the Removal functionality.
 Instead of just marking a bit value to ‘1’ when inserting a value, we will increment the integer value by 1.
 To check if an element exists, check if the corresponding indexes after hashing the element is greater than 0.

-If you are having a hard time to understand how a ‘Counting bloom filter’ can give us ‘deletion’ feature, I’ll suggest you take a pen and a paper and simulate our bloom filter as a counting filter and then try a deletion on it.
-Hopefully, you’ll get it easily.
-If you failed, try again.
-If you failed again then please leave a comment and I’ll try to describe it.
-Bloom filter size and number of Hash functions
+### Bloom filter size and number of Hash functions

 You might already understand that if the size of the bloom filter is too small, soon enough all of the bit fields will turn into ‘1’ and then our bloom filter will return ‘false positive’ for every input.
-So, the size of the bloom filter is a very important decision to be made.
-A larger filter will have less false positives, and a smaller one more.
+So, the size of the bloom filter is a very important decision to be made. *A larger filter will have less false positives*, and a smaller one more.
 So, we can tune our bloom filter to how much precise we need it to be based on the ‘false positive error rate’.

 Another important parameter is ‘how many hash functions we will use’.
 The more hash functions we use, the slower the bloom filter will be, and the quicker it fills up.
 If we have too few, however, we may suffer too many false positives.